 Step 1: Note Your Response Deadline

-CRITICAL: You have 20-30 days from being served to file a response (varies by state).
+CRITICAL: You typically have 20-30 days from being served to file a response (exact deadline varies by state and method of service — verify your specific deadline with the court clerk immediately).

 - Mark calendar for 5 days BEFORE deadline